openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

 extra_kernel_options: Default undefined.

-Hardware types can be enabled using the "enabled_hardware_types" variable, which defaults to "ipmi, ilo".
+Hardware types can be enabled using the "enabled_hardware_types" variable, which defaults to "ipmi, redfish, manual-management".

 Enabled interfaces can be set via the "enabled_bios_interfaces", "enabled_boot_interfaces", "enabled_deploy_interfaces",